-As remote working becomes the new normal, tech companies and startups that were focused on in-house recruiting have changed their ways of sourcing for quality tech talent and started hiring remote employees.
+As remote working becomes the new normal, tech companies and startups that were focused on in-house recruiting have changed their ways of sourcing quality tech talent and started hiring remote employees.

 How to Hire Remote Developers in 3 Simple Steps

-- How can I boost my developers’ productivity?
+• How can I boost my developers’ productivity?
 Shall I make the corporate culture more flexible?

 Step 1.
 Consider Different Hiring Options